Feel the minutes ticking by until your blog post deadline?

 If you don’t have a long enough block of time:

 Write one section at a time without a break.
 Use your outline and calendar to schedule your time.

 If I don’t have an strong idea and an outline, my articles take significantly longer to write and they’re not as good.

 3 First draft writing tips:

-- Don’t keep going back over the opening sentence or paragraph.
+- Don’t go back over the opening sentence or paragraph.
 Write straight through until you’ve covered everything.

-- Start where you have the energy.
+- Start where you know what you want to say.
+You don’t need to start at the beginning.
+Write what is easiest first!
 You can move the content around later.

 - Make notes on new ideas on a pad or in your draft but don’t stop writing the draft.
 This saves the idea while it keeps you focused.